burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

 ## Normalization or Scaling?

-There are two types of operation you can perform on the feature.
+There are two types of operations you can perform on the feature.
 You can either normalize or scale its values.
 Which one you choose depends on the feature itself.
-If you consider features which have some positive and negative values and that values are important, you should perform normalization.
-On the feature where negative values make no sense, you should apply scalling.
+If you consider features that have some positive and negative values and that values are important, you should perform normalization.
+On the feature where negative values make no sense, you should apply scaling.

-It's not always that black and white.
-Let's consider feature like temperature.
-Depends on which scale you choose (Kelvin or Celsius/Fahrenheit) there might be different interpretations what that temperature could be.
-Kelvin scale is an **absolute thermodynamic temperature scale** (starte with absolute zero and cannot go below that).
-On the other hand we have scales used IRL where negative numbers are meaningful for us.
-When the temperature drops below 0 Celsius, water frezes.
-The same goes for Fahrenheit scale, its 0 degrees describe freazing point of the [brine](https://en.wikipedia.org/wiki/Brine) (concentrated solution of salt in water).
-Stright forward choice would be to scale Kelvins and normalize Celsius and Fahrenheit.
-That that's not always work.
+It's not always black and white.
+Let's consider a feature like a temperature.
+Depends on which scale you choose (Kelvin or Celsius/Fahrenheit) there might be different interpretations of what that temperature could be.
+Kelvin scale is an **absolute thermodynamic temperature scale** (starts with absolute zero and cannot go below that).
+On the other hand, we have scales used IRL where negative numbers are meaningful for us.
+When the temperature drops below 0 Celsius, water freezes.
+The same goes for the Fahrenheit scale, its 0 degrees describe the freezing point of the [brine](https://en.wikipedia.org/wiki/Brine) (concentrated solution of salt in water).
+The straight forward choice would be to scale Kelvins and normalize Celsius and Fahrenheit.
+That does not always work.
 We can show it on DengAI's dataset:

 <div class="center-all">